 Treating your home

 To make sure that you have completely eradicated fleas and their eggs in and around your home, it is essential to do some ‘cleaning’ with Dawn dish soap and vinegar for fleas.
 This is because fleas also live on your furniture and carpet, reproducing and leaving unwelcome flea debris.
-To clean:

 – Use a cloth and a dawn dish soap and water solution to wipe furniture